 "My congratulations, Diego.
-It's good we will see more often at dinner again and you won't be spending all your time in the tavern anymore, but have you both here at the hacienda.
-So you and Victoria finally managed to work out your differences?
+It's good to see you more often at dinner again and you won't be spending all your time in the tavern anymore, but have you both here at the hacienda.
+So, you and Victoria finally managed to work out your differences?
 I guess she knows now?"

 Diego only stared at him.
 "Huh?
 Why?
 How?"